z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

 * What happens if too many sprites are used, such that SP1 can't redraw them all in 1/50th second?

-* Take out the *intrinsic_halt()* and *intrinsic_ei()* calls and rerun the tests.
+* Take out the *intrinsic_halt()* call and rerun the tests.
 Now what happens?
 Increase the number of sprites to see how many SP1 could realistically manipulate in a game.

-* Replace the masked sprite data and code with the simple LOADed sprite and code from the first example.
+* Replace the masked sprite data and code with the simple LOADed sprite and code from the [first example](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#program-1---sp1-circle-sprite).
 The simpler drawing algorithm is faster, so how many more sprites can it handle each frame?
 But what happens on screen?

 * Try changing the *circle_sprites[i].x_pos++* code which moves each sprite 1